oVirt/ovirt-site/source/sla/quota.html.md

 After the Administrator, will finish to configure the Quotas he desires for the DC, he can set the DC to enforce status, which means users will be prevented from making actions which will extend the Quota capabilities.
- A scheduler with run every 1 hour (Should be indicated in the vdc_options) and check if the quota is in their threshold limit, if not an audit log message should be performed.

 ##### Classes